nwops/bolt/documentation/bolt_examples.md

 Note that you can install modules from a number of different sources.
 For more information, see the [Puppetfile readme](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd#examples).

-2. Add the Puppetfile to a version control service, for example, Github.
+2. Add the Puppetfile to a remote repository, for example, GitHub.

 3. Add the following code to the Puppetfile — with your git user account: